michaeljolley/bald-bearded-builder.github.io/docs/_posts/2019/08/2019-08-04-reviewing-pull-requests-adding-documenation-and-writing-more-chat-bot-goodness.md

 ### Goals

+- [x] Review pull requests
+- [ ] Add a credit roll based on events from the stream

 ### Things We Learned

-- [codephobia](https://twitch.tv/codephobia): showed us a great css alternative to the marquee tag at https://stackoverflow.com/questions/31951282/why-is-marquee-deprecated-and-what-is-the-best-alternative
+- [codephobia](https://twitch.tv/codephobia): showed us a great css alternative to the marquee tag at [https://stackoverflow.com/questions/31951282/why-is-marquee-deprecated-and-what-is-the-best-alternative](https://stackoverflow.com/questions/31951282/why-is-marquee-deprecated-and-what-is-the-best-alternative)

 ---